 - adhere to and support the governance framework

-- attend the annual general meeting, where possible
+- attend our annual general meeting, where possible

 - maintain absolute confidentiality for any sensitive or confidential information you receive while carrying out the role